 Raspberry shakes and turquoise lakes are this town’s claim to fame, and rightly so.
 The quaint lakeside town of Bear Lake is pulling out all the stops and giving the big cities on the Northern Utah road map a run for their money.
-As you drive through the valley the vivid blue water sticks out like a sore thumb, sparkling on the horizon.
+As we drove through the valley to our magical Bear Lake glamping spot, the vivid blue water stuck out like a sore thumb, sparkling on the horizon.
 The “Caribbean of the Rockies”, as it is affectionately known, gets its unique colour reflections from limestone deposits and changes ‘moods’ based on the weather.

 A favourite with the locals and visitors in the summer, it feels very Hamptons-esque driving down along the lake with blue and white summer homes peppering the shoreline.
 Whether it’s sailing, kayaking, hiking, fishing or just chilling, this resort town is a summer paradise.

 If getting on the water is the first thing you want to do, head to the marina and take your pick of stand-up paddle boards or kayaks.
 The kayaks come in single or doubles, which depending on how you look at it, could be the perfect time to test your relationship.
 It’s not as easy as it looks to kayak in tandem.